showrav-ansary/bonik/README.md

 # Bonik - An E-Commerce Webapp
 ---
 This project is designed in repo pattern.
 The concern of business logics are separated.
+(Still incomplete and buggy.
+Will complete when I get the chance!)

 ## Creator
 A. A. Noman Ansary